What Was The Pressure Of Hurricane Katrina

 Factors Influencing Hurricane Pressure

 The presence of upper-level divergence, which is the spreading out of air at high altitudes, can also enhance hurricane development.
 Divergence aloft helps to remove air from the column above the storm, further reducing surface pressure and promoting upward motion.
-Land interaction can also affect hurricane pressure.
+Now, land interaction can also affect hurricane pressure.
 As a hurricane moves over land, it loses its source of warm, moist air, causing it to weaken and its central pressure to rise.

 Historical Context of Hurricane Katrina's Pressure

 To put Katrina's pressure into context, consider some other notable hurricanes.
 Hurricane Wilma in 2005 holds the record for the lowest central pressure ever recorded in the Atlantic basin, with a pressure of 882 mb.
 Hurricane Gilbert in 1988 had a central pressure of 888 mb.
 While Katrina's pressure was not as low as these record-breaking storms, it was still extremely low and indicative of its immense power.
-The combination of low pressure, high winds, and a large storm surge made Katrina one of the costliest and deadliest hurricanes in U.S. history.
+On top of that, the combination of low pressure, high winds, and a large storm surge made Katrina one of the costliest and deadliest hurricanes in U. Which means s. history.

 Trends and Latest Developments